1 Applicable law and dispute resolution

 You agree that we may discuss your affairs openly with any other of your advisors unless you expressly instruct us to the contrary.

 We reserve the right, for the purpose of promotional activity, training or for similar business purposes, to mention that you are a client.
 We will not disclose any confidential information.

-Electronic communication is not totally secure, and we do not accept liability for damage or loss caused by viruses, nor for communications which are corrupted or altered after despatch.
-We do not accept any liability for problems or accidental errors relating to this means of communication, especially in relation to commercially sensitive material.
-If you do not wish to accept these risks, please let us know and we will communicate by letter, other than where electronic submission is mandatory.
+With electronic communication, there is a risk of non-receipt, delayed receipt, inadvertent misdirection or interception by third parties.
+We use virus-scanning software to reduce the risk of viruses and similar damaging items being transmitted in emails or by electronic storage devices.
+Nevertheless, electronic communication is not totally secure and we cannot be held responsible for damage or loss caused by viruses or for communications which are corrupted or altered after despatch.
+Nor can we accept liability for problems or accidental errors relating to this means of communication, especially in relation to commercially sensitive material.
+These are risks you must bear in return for greater efficiency and lower costs.
+If you do not wish to accept these risks, please let us know and we will communicate by paper mail, other than when electronic submission is mandatory.

 Any communication by us with you sent through the post or DX system is deemed to arrive at your postal address two working days after the day on which the document was sent.